The Creation of Pounamu: Tears of the Earth Mother

 Tāne Mahuta (god of forests) used pounamu to create the first humans after separating Papatūānuku and Ranginui.

-This legend reinforces why pounamu is gifted to mothers and children - it is a reminder of our sacred bond to the land and each other.
+This legend reinforces why pounamu is gifted to mothers and children - it is a reminder of their sacred bond to the land and each other.

 Symbolism for Mothers and Whānau